crumpstrr33/Monte-Carlo-Applications-and-Lattice-QCD/README.md

 # Monte Carlo Applications and Lattice QCD
 Contains all of the code used in the thesis along with the .pdf and .tex files and figures used for the thesis.
+Below are quick descriptions of the three main sections of the paper.
+Further explanations for the code can be found in the respective programs and for the topics/physics can be found in the paper (Honors Thesis.pdf) or in one of the individual sections (found in the Honors Thesis folder).

 ## Description
 #### Ising Model